luismedel/quiu/README.md

 # quiu

-A weekend attemp to create a working message broker.
+An attemp to create a working message broker.

 (very WIP)